 Like the TUO Santoku knife, this model has a Pakkawood handle for a more stable grip.
 Additionally, it’s laminated and polished for extra resistance against cross-contamination, with a steel end cap to further improve handling.

 If you’re looking for a simple, no-frills Santoku knife that can get the job done while being easy to maintain, this is the knife for you.
 It’s at its best when used on fruits, vegetables, and other soft material, as the hollow ground design prevents food from sticking to it.

-- 7” inch high-carbon German stainless steel is hand-sharpened to 14-16 degrees per side
+- High-carbon German stainless steel is hand-sharpened to 14-16 degrees per side.

 - Tall blade height provides enough knuckle clearance for rapid chopping.